Revelation: Chapter 3

 Condemnation None

-Council Hold on to what you have to keep your crown
+Counsel Hold on to what you have to keep your crown

 "He who overcomes ..."
-I will make him a pillar in the temple of My God; and I will write upon him the name of My God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name
+I will make him a pillar in the temple of My God; and I will write upon him the name of My- God, and the name of the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name

 Christ's description